 Collegeboxes can also make your move-in day painless.
 The No.1 student storage and shipping provider, powered by U-Haul, serves over 350 schools for the best college moving experience.
 We offer Storage and Shipping, Ship to School, and Direct Shipping.

 Through Storage and Shipping, we do the heavy lifting for you.
 Ship what you want, store what you want – any combination.
 We store your belongings at a clean, dry, and secure U-Haul storage facility that you can access at any time.
-With Ship to School and Direct Shipping, pack your belongings and we’ll make sure they get to your school or the exact location you desire.
+With Ship to School and Direct Shipping, pack your belongings and our dorm room movers will make sure they get to your school or the exact location you desire.
 If your son or daughter is moving into college soon, make an account at collegeboxes.com and sign up today!